Keparoo/casting-agency/README.md

 - Create roles for the users
 - Create and assign permissions to the roles
 - Update the `AUTH0_DOMAIN`, `API_AUDIENCE`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`, and `AUTH0_CALLBACK_URL` constants in the `.env` file
 ---
-## Environment Variables
-Create a `.env` file matching the template provided in the `.env.example` file.
-All environmental variables must be populated with the appropriate `auth0` constants and `PostgreSQL` database URLs in order for the application to function.

----
 ## Testing